tuomasorhanen/shoppinglist/README.md

 # Project 1: Shared shopping list

-Title: Shared Shopping Lists
+## Description

-Description: This web application is designed to help manage shared shopping lists.
+This web application is designed to help manage shared shopping lists.
 It allows users to create and manage multiple shopping lists and their items.

+## Online Deployment
-Online Deployment: The application is deployed at https://tuomass-shopping-list.onrender.com/
+The application is deployed at [https://tuomass-shopping-list.onrender.com/](https://tuomass-shopping-list.onrender.com/)

-To set up locally:
+## Local Setup
 1. Clone this repository.
 2. Navigate to the root directory.
-3. Run docker-compose up to launch the project.
+3. Run `docker-compose up` to launch the project.
-4. The application will run at http://localhost:7777.
+4. The application will run at [http://localhost:7777](http://localhost:7777).